 Read the full Report + Appendices (64 pages, 2.4MB)

-Minnesota Brownfields proudly offers this awards program recognizing exemplary brownfield redevelopment projects completed statewide.
+Minnesota Brownfields proudly offered this awards program recognizing exemplary brownfield redevelopment projects completed statewide.

-Winning projects will feature transformation of abandoned or underutilized sites using innovative solutions to significant environmental issues.
+Winning projects featured transformation of abandoned or underutilized sites using innovative solutions to significant environmental issues.

 This popular event in its 6th year was held at Leonard, Street & Deinard.
 Topics included the 2013 Minnesota Legislative session, the latest at U.S. EPA, and updates on redevelopment projects: including Arden Hills’ former TCAAP site, St. Cloud’s Central Business District, and St. Paul’s former Ford Plant site.
 Below are links to presentations:

 Mike Gifford and Jon Grosshans, EPA Region V

 Tammy Campion, City of St. Cloud Community Development